Soumya007-developer/Winter-Research-VIT/README.md

-# Winter-research-VIT
+# Winter-Research-VIT(For Caltech SURF program 2021)
-An Indoor Navigation System for the visually impaired.
+An Indoor Navigation System for the visually impaired named as NAIVEDH.